dreamking60/d3-start-to-finish-leanpub/manuscript/05 D3 Requests.md

 ## d3.dsv

-`d3.dsv` is a generalized version of `d3.csv` and `d3.tsv` which processes the incoming file using a specified separator character.
+`d3.dsv` is a generalised version of `d3.csv` and `d3.tsv` which processes the incoming file using a specified separator character.
 The first argument of `d3.dsv` is the separator character, so:

 ```js
 d3.dsv(',', 'my-url', transformRow);